kamildamudi21/pes_pd/README.md

     3. `Netgen` - Performs LVS Checks
     4. `CVC` - Performs Circuit Validity Checks

-OpenLANE can be operated at 2 different modes ie., Automated flow and Interactive mode.
+On the other hand, OpenLANE's Interactive Mode provides designers with a more flexible and hands-on approach to the chip design process.
+It allows for manual intervention and customization at various stages of the flow, empowering users to make real-time adjustments and optimizations as needed to meet specific design requirements.

-## To enter the automated flow, use these commands
+## The automated flow, use these commands
 ```
 cd OpenLane
 make mount
 ./ flow.tcl -design openlane/<DESIGN_NAME>  -tag <TAG>
 ```

-## To enter the Interactive mode, use these commands
+## The Interactive mode, use these commands
 ```
 cd OpenLane
 make mount